-Polar bear watching, of necessity, involves harsh climates, but close sightings of these highly photogenic creatures are exciting and extremely rewarding.
-Our polar bear watching holidays offer a range of trips, destinations and locations chosen to give the best experience.
+Polar bear watching is an unforgettable experience for any naturalist.
+Close sightings of these highly photogenic creatures are exciting and extremely rewarding.
+Our polar bear watching holidays offer a range of trips, destinations and locations chosen to give you the very best experience.

 Why our polar bear watching holidays are so successful